 The Corporation has covenanted in the Resolutions that it shall at all times do and perform all acts and things necessary or desirable in order to assure that interest paid on the Tax-Exempt Bonds shall be excluded from gross income for Federal income tax purposes.
 The Corporation has included provisions in its Tax Regulatory Certificate and has established procedures in order to assure compliance with the requirements which must be met subsequent to the issuance of the Tax-Exempt Bonds.
-In connection with the issuance of the Tax-Exempt Bonds, the Corporation has entered or will enter into Regulatory Agreements with the Mortgagors of the 2020 Series D Mortgage Loans to assure compliance with the Code.
+The Corporation has entered or will enter into Regulatory Agreements with the Mortgagors of the Projects financed by the Tax-Exempt Bonds (directly or through the refunding of prior bonds) to assure compliance with the Code.
 However, no assurance can be given that in the event of a breach of any such covenants, or noncompliance with the provisions, procedures or certifications set forth therein, the remedies available to the Corporation and/or the owners of the Tax-Exempt Bonds can be judicially enforced in such manner as to assure compliance with the above-described requirements and therefore to prevent the loss of the exclusion of interest from gross income for Federal income tax purposes.
 Any loss of such exclusion of interest from gross income may be retroactive to the date from which interest on the Tax-Exempt Bonds is payable.